carbon-language/carbon-lang/docs/design/generics/terminology.md

 express things like "this type parameter is the same for all these interfaces", and other type constraints.

-If you have an interface with type parameters, there is a question of whether a type can have multiple impls for different combinations of type parameters, or if you can only have a single impl (in which case you can directly infer the type parameters given just a type implementing the interface).
-You can always infer associated types.
+If you have an interface with type parameters, a type can have multiple impls for different combinations of type parameters.
+As a result, type parameters may not be inferred.
+Given the interface type parameters, there can only be a single implementation of the interface, which determines the values for all associated types.
+So associated types may be inferred.

 ## Type constraints